 It’s rumored that the XT6 will give customers a choice of two six-cylinder engines – a naturally-aspirated V6 as standard, and a more powerful turbo-charged version as an option.
 There also might be a plug-in hybrid model.
 Don’t hold your breath for an eight-cylinder, such as the new Cadillac 4.2L Twin-Turbo V-8 LTA engine.

-The XT6 will be of significant importance to Cadillac, as the large luxury crossover represent an already large segment that continues to grow.
+The XT6 is of significant importance to Cadillac, as the brand currently lacks an offering in the large luxury crossover segment that is already quite large and is projected to continue growing.
 In that regard, the XT6 will be the first three-row Cadillac crossover that will provide an alternative to the three-row, body-on-frame Escalade.
 The model will slot above the XT5 and below the Escalade in the Cadillac utility lineup.
 It’s currently unclear whether Cadillac will offer an even larger, more expensive crossover on the rear-drive Omega platform.

 When it launches next year, the Cadillac XT6 will compete with other large or “midsize plus” luxury CUVs, including the Volvo XC90, Audi Q7, Infiniti QX60, Lexus RX-L. Ford Motor Company will also have an entry in this space with the future Lincoln Aviator.

-Expect the 2020 XT6 to make its public debut at the 2018 Los Angeles Auto Show in November, and begin reaching homes in May 2019 for the 2020 model year.
+Expect the 2020 XT6 to make its public debut at the 2019 North American International Auto Show in Detroit in January 2019, and begin reaching dealers in May 2019 for the 2020 model year.